-Source: Century West Engineering developed using FAA TFMS Data service hours.
+Source: Century West Engineering developed using FAA TFMS Data

+VFR operations were assumed to occur during ATCT service hours.
 It is reasonable to apply that same method to account for after-hours VFR activity at Aurora State Airport.
 While not as precise as the above IFR method, it is the best option available evaluating available data.